Best Practices for Community Partner Compensation (CEACR)

 - Shift responsibility from patient/participant to health care/research institutions when possible.

-- Focus expertise and strengths on communities experiencing marginalization.
+- Focus expertise and strengths on communities.

 - Implement meaningful practices to improve interpersonal and institutional trust.